dougeby/IntuneDocs/intune/lookout-mobile-threat-defense-connector.md

 ## Sample scenarios

-Here are the common scenarios when using Lookout Mobile Threat Defense with Intune.
+Here are the common scenarios when using Mobile Endpoint Security with Intune.

 ### Control access based on threats from malicious apps
 When malicious apps such as malware are detected on devices, you can block devices from the following until the threat is resolved: